List of United States Supreme Court leaks: Moyle v. United States

 On June 26, 2024, the Court inadvertently posted a document to its website that appeared to be an opinion for Moyle v.
 United States.
 The opinion seemed to indicate that the court would temporarily allow abortions in medical emergencies in Idaho.
 The Court said in a statement that the document was "inadvertently and briefly" published, and that its final decision had "not been released" but would be presented in due course.
 The opinion was published the following day, with little to no change.

+Shadow docket memos

+Leaked internal memos from deliberations on whether to grant an unusual stay in West Virginia v.
+EPA.

+In April 2026, the New York Times released and reported on internal memos from 2016 between justices regarding West Virginia v.
+EPA, before a 5-4 Court controversially issued a stay, in what is now considered to be the first modern shadow docket decision relating to presidential initiatives.
+Law professor Stephen Vladeck had previously expected the memos to stay secret "until our grandkids can read the justices’ internal papers from that time period".